stryker-mutator/stryker-js/docs/config-file.md

 custom_edit_url: https://github.com/stryker-mutator/stryker-js/edit/master/docs/config-file.md
 ---

 Although a config file is not mandatory, it is recommended.
-You can define your Stryker configuration in either a `.js` or `.json` file.
-If you use a `.js` file, it should contain a NodeJS module that exports the configuration object.
+You can define your Stryker configuration in either a JavaScript or JSON file.
+If you use a JavaScript file, it should export the configuration object.
 Autocompletion is supported using JSON schema or using [`@type` JS docs](https://jsdoc.app/).

 ## Configuration options